Artificial sweeteners and other sugar substitutes

 Understanding artificial sweeteners and other sugar substitutes

-Sugar substitutes are loosely considered any sweetener that you use instead of regular table sugar (sucrose).
+Sugar substitutes are sweeteners that you use instead of regular table sugar (sucrose).
 Artificial sweeteners are just one type of sugar substitute.
-The chart lists some popular sugar substitutes and how they're commonly categorized.

-Artificial sweeteners are synthetic sugar substitutes but may be derived from naturally occurring substances, including herbs or sugar itself.
-Artificial sweeteners are also known as intense sweeteners because they are many times sweeter than regular sugar.
+Artificial sweeteners are synthetic sugar substitutes.
+But they may be derived from naturally occurring substances, such as herbs or sugar itself.
+Artificial sweeteners are also known as intense sweeteners because they are many times sweeter than sugar.

 Uses for artificial sweeteners

 Some artificial sweeteners may leave an aftertaste.
-You may need to experiment with artificial sweeteners to find one or a combination that you enjoy most.
+A different artificial sweetener or a combination may be more appealing.

 Possible health benefits of artificial sweeteners

-One benefit of artificial sweeteners is that they don't contribute to tooth decay and cavities.
-They may also help with the following:
+Artificial sweeteners don't contribute to tooth decay and cavities.
+Artificial sweeteners may also help with:

 - Diabetes.
-Artificial sweeteners may be a good alternative to sugar if you have diabetes.
-Unlike sugar, artificial sweeteners generally don't raise blood sugar levels because they are not carbohydrates.
-But because of concerns about how sugar substitutes are labeled and categorized, always check with your doctor or dietitian about using any sugar substitutes if you have diabetes.
+Artificial sweeteners aren't carbohydrates.
+So unlike sugar, artificial sweeteners generally don't raise blood sugar levels.
+Ask your doctor or dietitian before using any sugar substitutes if you have diabetes.

 Possible health concerns with artificial sweeteners

-But according to the National Cancer Institute and other health agencies, there's no sound scientific evidence that any of the artificial sweeteners approved for use in the U.S. cause cancer or other serious health problems.
-And numerous research studies confirm that artificial sweeteners are generally safe in limited quantities, even for pregnant women.
-As a result of the newer studies, the warning label for saccharin was dropped.
+But according to the National Cancer Institute and other health agencies, there's no sound scientific evidence that any of the artificial sweeteners approved for use in the United States cause cancer or other serious health problems.
+Numerous studies confirm that artificial sweeteners are generally safe in limited quantities, even for pregnant women.
+As a result, the warning label for saccharin was dropped.

-The FDA has also established an acceptable daily intake (ADI) for each artificial sweetener.
-This is the maximum amount considered safe to consume each day over the course of your lifetime.
-ADIs are intended to be about 100 times less than the smallest amount that might cause health concerns.
+The FDA has established an acceptable daily intake (ADI) for each artificial sweetener.
+ADI is the maximum amount considered safe to consume each day over the course of a lifetime.
+ADIs are set at very conservative levels.

-Novel sweeteners are combinations of various types of sweeteners.
-Novel sweeteners, such as stevia, are hard to fit into one particular category because of what they're made from and how they're made.
-Note that although the FDA has approved highly refined stevia preparations as a novel sweetener, it has not approved whole-leaf stevia or crude stevia extracts for this use.
+Novel sweeteners are hard to fit into a particular category because of what they're made from and how they're made.
+Stevia is an example.
+The FDA has approved highly refined stevia preparations as novel sweeteners but hasn't approved whole-leaf stevia or crude stevia extracts for this use.

-Tagatose and trehalose are considered novel sweeteners because of their chemical structure.
-They're categorized by the FDA as GRAS substances.
-Tagatose is a low-carbohydrate sweetener similar to fructose that occurs naturally but is also manufactured from lactose in dairy products.
-Foods containing tagatose can't be labeled as "sugar-free."
-Trehalose is found naturally in mushrooms.
+Tagatose is also considered a novel sweetener because of its chemical structure.
+Tagatose is a low-carbohydrate sweetener similar to fructose that occurs naturally but is manufactured from the lactose in dairy products.
+The FDA categorizes tagatose as a GRAS substance.

 Uses for sugar alcohols

 Sugar alcohols generally aren't used when you prepare food at home.
-Rather, they are found in many processed foods and other products, including chocolate, candy, frozen desserts, chewing gum, toothpaste, mouthwash, baked goods and fruit spreads, usually replacing sugar on an equal basis.
+But they're in many processed foods and other products, including chocolate, chewing gum and toothpaste.
+Sugar alcohols add sweetness, bulk and texture to food, as well as helping food to stay moist.

 Sugar alcohols are often combined with artificial sweeteners to enhance sweetness.
-Check the food label to help see if a product contains sugar alcohols.
-Food labels may list the specific name, such as xylitol, or simply use the general term "sugar alcohol."
+Food labels may use the general term "sugar alcohol" or list the specific name, such as sorbitol.

 See more In-depth